 8. Make Sure the Carrier and Broker are Insured

 You will also want to make sure they are properly insured.
 This includes, but is not limited to insurance to cover any damage that may occur as a result of the shipment either to your vehicle or to other vehicles and/or people.
 Ask the carrier about general and commercial liability insurance, along with professional errors liability insurance.

 Check your existing policies for your car and homeowner’s/renter’s insurance to see what is covered.

 Find out what is covered and what is not, and how to file claims if necessary.

 You may want or need to purchase additional supplementary insurance.
 Confer with a licensed, reputable insurance agent.

-9. Take Pictures and Document Condition of Car
+9. Take Pictures and Document the Condition of the Car

 You will also want to take before and after pictures of your vehicle, so you can keep track in case of any issues with the vehicle.

 Shipping your car out of state doesn’t have to be too difficult if you know what to do.